 She had Michael Jackson on her show, which was the 4th most watched interview in TV history.
 She appeared on David Letterman’s show in 2005 to promote The Color Purple, which she produced, the first time the two popular talk show hosts got together in 16 years.
 The public thought there was a rift between them, but they denied it, and if there was one patched it up.
 She had problems with Ludacris when he was on her show and she had some of his lyrics edited out, but explained she felt he was marginalizing women with his words, and they came to a peaceful understanding.
 Oprah also faced criticism about several political people she had on her show when she endorsed Barack Obama for his first Presidential term, but this was the first time she ventured into politics, formerly keeping out of it on her show.

 Oprah co-starred in Stephen Spielberg’s The Color Purple in 1985, and was nominated for Best Supporting Actress.
+This author has read that Spielberg cried at the end of the book (didn't everyone, I know I did).
 It went on to be a Broadway musical which she produced.
 Oprah also produced and starred in Beloved, based on Toni Morrison’s book, but the movie was not as popular as she would have liked.
 Oprah co-authored five books, shared her battles with weight gain and loss with her fans, and publishes “O” Magazine, the biggest start-up in the industry.
 Circulation has declined, but the audience for the magazine is more upscale than the audience for her TV show, with the average woman who reads it earning well above the median pay scale for women.